dali-lab/build/milestones/week05/high-fidelity-mockups.md

 *   Continue to apply the styles from the style guide to all pages.
 *   Use the **User Testing feedback** to iterate and *improve the designs*
   * Be careful not to scrap everything from one confused user - use your own judgment to act on priority items that were common amongst a majority of your tested users.
-*   Integrate designs with Zeplin
-  * Learn how to use Zeplin with this [handy guide!](https://medium.com/dali-lab/a-guide-to-zeplin-9b1c0dbef0b1)
-  * Create your one free [Zeplin](https://zeplin.io/) account and ask your PM to add you to your group project.
-  * As soon as you get your first round of High Fidelity Mockups done, **upload them to your team project** for collaboration with Developers.
+  * As soon as you get your first round of High Fidelity Mockups done, **let your developers know** and help them understand how you organized your files (they can find the source code in Figma simply and export assets).

 #### Guides and Principles:
   * [Principles of UI Design](http://bokardo.com/principles-of-user-interface-design/)